The universality of the relation between magnetic fields and star formation in galaxies

-\abstract {The interstellar medium (ISM) is permeated by magnetic fields affecting the gas dynamics and star formation.
-These magnetic fields fields have been observed to be related to the supernova-driven turbulence.
-However, whether this scaling is universal across galaxy properties, star formation levels, ISM phases, and energy budgets remain unclear} {We quantify the dependence of magnetic fields on the star formation activity, spanning seven orders of magnitude, and encompassing regular and starburst galaxies.
-In addition, we study the energetic balance of the multi-phase ISM for thermal and non-thermal (turbulent, cosmic-rays) components.} {We analyze 19 spiral disk galaxies from the cosmological RTnsCRiMHD \textsc{Azahar-a} suite.
-For each system we build line-of-sight–integrated maps, select the inner star-forming disk, and measure median magnetic field strength, thermal/turbulent/magnetic/cosmic ray specific energies, star formation rate (SFR), surface density ($\Sigma_{\rm SFR}$), and specific (sSFR).} {We find an approximately universal magnetic field strength $B$–SFR scaling with \(\alpha \simeq 0.2\text{--}0.3\) across galaxy mass, inclination, and neutral phases (cold and warm).
+\abstract {The interstellar medium (ISM) is permeated by magnetic fields affecting gas dynamics and star formation.
+These magnetic fields have been observed to be related to the supernova-driven turbulence.
+However, whether this scaling is universal across galaxy properties, star formation levels, ISM phases, and energy budgets remains unclear.} {We quantify the dependence of magnetic fields on the star formation activity, spanning seven orders of magnitude, and encompassing regular and starburst galaxies.
+In addition, we study the energetic balance of the multi-phase ISM for thermal and non-thermal (turbulent, cosmic-ray) components.} {We analysed 19 spiral disc galaxies from the cosmological RTnsCRiMHD \textsc{Azahar-a} suite.
+For each system we built line-of-sight–integrated maps, selected the inner star-forming disc, and measured the median magnetic field strength, star formation rate (SFR), surface density ($\Sigma_{\rm SFR}$), specific SFR (sSFR), as well as the thermal, turbulent, magnetic, and cosmic-ray specific energies.} {We find an approximately universal magnetic field strength $B$–SFR scaling with \(\alpha \simeq 0.2\text{--}0.3\) across galaxy mass, inclination, and neutral phases (cold and warm).
 The $B$–\(\Sigma_{\rm SFR}\) slope \(\alpha_{\Sigma} \sim 1/3\) is in agreement with a SN-driven, turbulence-regulated magnetic field.
 The \(B\)–sSFR relation provides the best separation across galaxy types and multiphase ISM.
 We find all specific non-thermal energies to increase with SFR, with the magnetic component having the highest slope.
 Energetically, neutral gas in the simulations is typically turbulence-dominated with a secondary contribution from cosmic rays, and in approximate equipartition with magnetic energies for systems with significant star formation ($\mathrm{sSFR}\gtrsim 0.1\,\mathrm{Gyr^{-1}}$, SFR $\gtrsim 1\, \mathrm{M_{\odot}} \, \mathrm{yr}^{-1}$).
 The trends of our simulations are consistent with observations, which show similar slopes ($\alpha\!\approx\!0.25\text{--}0.35$) across a wide range of galaxy types and environments. } {Our results show that SN-driven turbulence is the main amplification mechanism yielding the near-universal $B$-SFR.
-This results in magnetic fields to play a dynamical role in the neutral ISM in galaxies with intense star formation. } {} \keywords{magnetic fields -- galaxies: evolution -- galaxies: ISM -- magnetohydrodynamics (MHD) -- methods: numerical -- galaxies: spirals -- galaxies: magnetic fields}
+This results in magnetic fields playing a dynamical role in the neutral ISM in galaxies with intense star formation. } {} \keywords{magnetic fields -- galaxies: evolution -- galaxies: ISM -- magnetohydrodynamics (MHD) -- methods: numerical -- galaxies: spirals -- galaxies: magnetic fields}